Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

   <tbody>
     <tr>
       <td>transactionId</td>
-      <td>ID of the transaction being reattempted.
-This should be used to ensure that the initial transaction was indeed not successful.</td>
+      <td>ID of the transaction being reversed.
+This should be used to ensure that the initial transaction was indeed successful.</td>
       <td>Y</td>
     </tr>
     <tr>